covcom/388COM/README.md

 This is the Android part of module 387COM 'Mobile Applications Development' at Coventry University.
 The module leader for this module is Mark Tyers.
 The person responsible for the teaching of the Android part is Jianhua Yang.

-There are all together 22 labs to be delivered in 11 weeks.
-That is, 2 labs per week.
-This document contains the module plan for academic year 15-16, and asssessment plan (subject to changes).
-In the Android part of the mdoule, we closely follow the overall structure/pace of the iOS part whenever possible.
+There are altogether 22 labs to be delivered in 11 weeks.
+That is 2 labs per week.
+This document contains the module plan for academic year 15-16, and assessment plan (subject to changes).
+In the Android part of the module, we closely follow the overall structure/pace of the iOS part whenever possible.
 For iOS part of the module see [here](https://github.com/covcom/387COM).

 # Teaching plan